datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ```
 Does the assembly get better  if I use a different K-mer size?

-To run a different kmer e.g ë21í, create a new soap directory and copy the submit and config files into it.
+To run a different kmer e.g ‚Äò21‚Äô, create a new soap directory and copy the submit and config files into it.
 Notice that we are changing the names of the files while copying them to reflect the new kmer we are testing:
 ```
 $ cd ..
-$ pwd (make sure youíre in the soap directory)
+$ pwd (make sure you‚Äôre in the soap directory)
 $ mkdir soap21
 $ cp soap31/soapk31.pbs soap21/soapk21.pbs
 $ cp soap31/soap.config soap21/.      (that dot at the end is necessary)